How does it work?

 ENERGY STAR is a joint program of the U.S. Environmental Protection Agency and the U.S. Department of Energy.
 ENERGY STAR’s goal is to help you save money and to protect the environment through energy-eﬃcient products and practices.

-ENERGY STAR certified CFLs and LEDs meet strict government operating standards.
+ENERGY STAR certified LEDs meet strict government operating standards.
 To earn an ENERGY STAR label, light bulbs and ﬁxtures must pass extensive tests to ensure high-quality light production.

 To learn more about ENERGY STAR light bulbs, visit the ENERGY STAR website.

-How do I know which ENERGY STAR certified CFLs and LEDs to choose?
+How do I know which ENERGY STAR certified LEDs to choose?

 To select the right bulb for your needs, use this wattage conversion chart: